2486 Pruden Blvd. Suffolk, VA 23434

 Custom Mouthguard Suffolk, VA

 If you or your child play contact sports, you want the best mouthguard to protect the teeth and gums.
 Contact sports such as football, basketball, soccer, and lacrosse require sports mouthguards.
-Our professional sports mouthguards that we offer in our Suffolk, VA office conform to the teeth, unlike over-the-counter mouthguards.
+Our professional sports mouthguards in our Suffolk, VA office conform to the teeth, unlike over-the-counter mouthguards.

-Custom sports mouthgaurds are constructed with the most durable material and to provide the ultimate amount of protection when playing sports.
-Store bought mouth pieces are not as thick and the materials used to make them are not as strong.
+Custom sports mouthguards are constructed with the most durable material and provide the ultimate protection when playing sports.
+Store-bought mouthpieces are not as thick, and the materials used to make them are not as strong.
 They are also one size fits most.
-As you know, people’s mouths come in a variety of shapes and sizes.
+As you know, people’s mouths come in various shapes and sizes.
 When they are made to conform to the patient’s mouth, they will work and fit better.

 Mouthguards in Suffolk, Virginia